karalowry/Lowry-Portfolio/FinalPartTwo.md

 ## Interview Script and Questions

 **Introduction:** Thank you for meeting with me today.
 The goal of this interview is to get your feedback on a project I have been working on about affordable housing.
+The project is not completed, so the words on the project are not finalized.
+I mostly want you to get the flow of the project, what information will be presented, and what information is already presented through the visualizations.
 After you scroll through this project, I am going to ask you a couple questions about your impressions and thoughts.

 **Questions:**